-Action NPS-5: Evaluation of Algoma Slip sediment and implementation of cleanup for maintenance purposes.
-The material was disposed at the licensed facility on the Essar property.
+Action NPS-5: Evaluation of Algoma Slip sediment and implementation of cleanup

-BUIs Addressed: Degradation of Benthos, Restrictions on Dredging Activities
+BUIs Addressed: Degradation of Benthos, Restrictions on Dredging Activities, Fish Tumours

-- Subsequent to the 1995 dredging of the Algoma boat slip and the removal of 11,500 m3 of sediment, Algoma Steel completed a sediment assessment that recommended the removal of sediment in the north end of the slip. - In 2006, Essar dredged the slip and removed an additional 2,630 m3 of sediment solely

-• Essar Steel Algoma, with financial support from EC (\$15,000), hired a professional consultant to survey the slip and provide current detailed information about contaminant concentrations.
-The work started in October 2014, and was completed in early 2015.
-Results show elevated levels of PAHs, and confirms the presence of an ongoing source of contaminants to the slip.
+- Subsequent to the 1995 dredging of the Algoma Steel boat slip and the removal of 11,500 m3 of sediment, Algoma Steel completed a sediment assessment that recommended the removal of sediment in the north end of the slip. - In 2006, Algoma Steel dredged the slip and removed an additional 2,630 m3 of sediment.
+The material was disposed at the licensed facility on the Algoma Steel property. - Algoma Steel, with financial support from ECCC (\$15,000), hired a professional consultant to survey the slip and provide current detailed information about contaminant concentrations.
+The work was completed in early 2015.
+Results showed elevated levels of PAHs, and confirms the presence of an ongoing source of contaminants to the slip.